eGain (NASDAQ:EGAN) Releases Q1 2023 Earnings Guidance

 Analysts Set New Price Targets

-A number of analysts recently issued reports on the company.
-StockNews.com raised eGain from a buy rating to a strong-buy rating in a research report on Monday.
-Craig Hallum cut their target price on shares of eGain from $18.00 to $14.00 and set a buy rating for the company in a research report on Friday, September 9th.
+Several analysts recently weighed in on EGAN shares.
+StockNews.com upgraded shares of eGain from a buy rating to a strong-buy rating in a report on Thursday.
+Craig Hallum dropped their target price on shares of eGain from $18.00 to $14.00 and set a buy rating on the stock in a report on Friday, September 9th.

 eGain Corporation develops, licenses, implements, and supports customer service infrastructure software solutions in North America, Europe, the Middle East, Africa, and the Asia Pacific.
-It provides unified cloud software solutions to automate, augment, and orchestrate customer engagement.
-It also offers subscription services that provides customers with access to its software on a cloud-based platform; and professional services, such as consulting, implementation, and training services.
+It provides unified Knowledge Hub solutions to automate, augment, and orchestrate customer engagement.
+The company also offers subscription services that provides customers with access to its software on a cloud-based platform; and professional services, such as consulting and implementation, training, and managed services.

 - Get a free copy of the StockNews.com research report on eGain (EGAN)